costajob/app-servers/README.md

 ### Wrk
 I used the [wrk](https://github.com/wg/wrk) as the loading tool.
+I measured each app server five times and took the best lap.
 Here is the common script i used:
 ```
 wrk -t 3 -c 150 -d30s --timeout 2000 http://192.168.33.22:9292